Table of Contents Show

 - In this mixture, you can add diced vegetables, meat pieces, or whatever you like.
-These can also be added later directly onto the omelette.
+These can also be added later directly onto the omelet.

 - Pour the mixture onto a pan.
 The pan must be placed on medium heat and a little hot before the mixture is poured.

-- Now the mixture will cook into an omelette.
+- Now the mixture will cook into an omelet.

 - Flip it after one side is cooked.
 It doesn’t take a long time to cook.

 - You can add toppings if you need them.
-Also, if you choose to add cheese, add it only on top after flipping the omelette.
-If it is added to the mixture and then the omelette is flipped, the cheese will burn, stick to the pan, and get wasted.
+Also, if you choose to add cheese, add it only on top after flipping the omelet.
+If it is added to the mixture and then the omelet is flipped, the cheese will burn, stick to the pan, and get wasted.

 - Now use a spatula or a wooden spoon or whatever you feel suitable, or maybe flip the pan!
-And take out the omelette.
+And take out the omelet.

 - Please place it on a plate or bowl, whatever you like.